Package Leaflet: Information for the User

 Dienogest and severe uterine bleeding

-Dienogest and changes in menstrual bleeding pattern
+Dienogest and changes in bleeding pattern

 Most women treated with dienogest experience changes in menstrual bleeding pattern (see section 4, Possible side effects).